ThemeBoy/SportsPress/readme.txt

 * Tweak - Display result rows only for teams that have been selected.
 * Fix - League table displaying zeroes when competition is selected and season is set to all.
 * Fix - Notice when players don't exist in event.
+* Fix - Career totals not displaying in player profiles.
 * Fix - Player performance displaying rows when no team is selected.
 * Fix - Events linking in countdown widget and event list when option is turned off.
 * Fix - Option to hide event blocks title.